-The Weldon House Hotel is rectangular a two-and-a-half storey Classical Revival commercial building located on Cape Road in Dorchester.
-Built in circa 1840-1850 as a hotel, it became the Payzant and Card retail store and is now used as the Dorchester Memorial Public Library.
+The Weldon House Hotel, a rectangular two-and-a-half-storey Classical Revival commercial building, stands on Cape Road in Dorchester.
+Constructed around 1840-1850 as a hotel, it later served as the Payzant and Card retail store before becoming the Dorchester Memorial Public Library.

-By 1864, eleven lawyers had shiretown offices and almost as many taverns were grouped around the Court House at the Corner, which led the square being nicknamed the “Devil’s Half Acre”.
+By 1864, eleven lawyers had set up shiretown offices, and nearly as many taverns surrounded the Court House at the Corner.
+This led to the square being nicknamed the “Devil’s Half Acre.”

-The Weldon House Hotel is recognized for its architecture.
-With its rectangular form and symmetrical placement of windows, this circa 1840-1850 building is of the Classical Revival style.
-The defining characteristics of this style of architecture include its symmetrical rectangular form and massing, central door and straight lines of windows on the first and second floors.
-The Weldon House Hotel has a lateral gabled roof with four gabled dormers.
-The wide eaves sport simple returns.
-Strange elements found in the building structure include tamarack ship knees, undoubtedly a contribution of the community’s shipbuilders.
+The Weldon House Hotel is also recognized for its architecture.
+Built in the Classical Revival style, it features a rectangular form, symmetrical window placement, and a lateral gabled roof with four gabled dormers.
+Key characteristics of this architectural style include the symmetrical rectangular form and massing, a central door, and straight lines of windows on the first and second floors.
+The hotel’s wide eaves display simple returns.
+Unusual elements within the building structure, such as tamarack ship knees, reflect the contributions of the community’s shipbuilders.

 This post has already been read 1459 times!